ZichengDuan/EZIGen/README.md

 # Training
-You can also start you own training following the instructions below:
+You can also start your own training following the instructions below:

 ## Prepare training datasets
 Download YoutubeVIS2019 dataset (training split) following this link: https://competitions.codalab.org/competitions/20128#participate-get_data